Kdoggett887/cisc374-blue-penguin/README.md

 Danielle Wegrzyn - dwegrzyn@udel.edu

 ## Description
 Detective KJ and the 30,000 Turtles is a game that helps kids learn about image processing.
-In the game, you are a kiwi detective, 'KJ', who must solve a mystery involving missing turtles revolving around Professor Pixel's mansion.
-KJ navigates around Professor Pixel's mansion maze and finds turtles.
-He must match images of turtles to other images that have been altered by using a set variety of filters.
+In the game, you are a kiwi detective, 'KJ', who must solve a mystery involving missing turtles inside Professor Pixel's mansion.
+KJ navigates around Professor Pixel's mansion mazes and finds turtles.
+He must match images of turtles to other images that have been altered by a  variety of filters.

 ## Installation Steps